Polished.com Inc. (POL): Skating on Thin Ice? We Know the Answer

-Polished.com Inc. (AMEX:POL) went down by -7.39% from its latest closing price compared to the recent 1-year high of $3.67.
-The company’s stock price has collected -17.96% of loss in the last five trading sessions.
+Polished.com Inc. (AMEX:POL) went up by 7.69% from its latest closing price compared to the recent 1-year high of $3.44.
+The company’s stock price has collected 8.74% of gains in the last five trading sessions.

 Is It Worth Investing in Polished.com Inc. (AMEX :POL) Right Now?

-Polished.com Inc. (AMEX:POL) scored a price-to-earnings ratio above its average ratio, recording 2.30 x from its present earnings ratio.
-Opinions of the stock are interesting as 1 analysts out of 1 who provided ratings for Polished.com Inc. declared the stock was a “buy,” while 0 rated the stock as “overweight,” 0 rated it as “hold,” and 0 as “sell.”
+Polished.com Inc. (AMEX:POL) scored a price-to-earnings ratio above its average ratio, recording 2.81 x from its present earnings ratio.

 Top 5 Cheap Stocks to Own Right Now